Helium314/HeliBoard/README.md

 * Backup your learned word / history data
 * Add custom keyboard [layouts](layouts.md)
 * Adjustable bottom padding

+## FAQ / Common Issues
+* __Emoji search__: You can get addon dictionaries for emoji suggestions in the [dictionaries repo](https://codeberg.org/Helium314/aosp-dictionaries).
+An actual search funtion does not exist.
+* __No suggestions for some language__: Check [dictionaries repo](https://codeberg.org/Helium314/aosp-dictionaries) whether a dictionary is available.
+If there is one, download it and add it in the language settings for this language.
+* __No suggestions in some app / text field__: This app respects the [no suggestions flag](https://developer.android.com/reference/android/text/InputType#TYPE_TEXT_FLAG_NO_SUGGESTIONS) set by some input fields, i.e. the developer does not want you to see suggestions here.
+Best do in issue report for that app if you think this behavior is wrong.
+Alternatively you can enable the _always show suggestions_ setting that overrides the _no suggestions_ flag.
+* __How to enable glide typing__: There is no glide typing built into this app, but you can load compatible libraries: Go to advanced settings -> _load gesture typing library_ and point to a file.
+You can extract the file from GApps packages ("_swypelibs_"), or download one [here](https://github.com/erkserkserks/openboard/tree/master/app/src/main/jniLibs).
+Make sure to use the correct version (app will tell you in the dialog to load the library).
+* (_to be expanded_...) <!-- auto-correct? incognito always on? can't load library? -->

 ## Hidden Functionality
 Features that may go unnoticed, and further potentially useful information